Sports in the United States by state: Connecticut

 There are two Connecticut teams in the American Hockey League.
-The Bridgeport Islanders is a farm team for the New York Islanders which competes at the Webster Bank Arena in Bridgeport.
+The Bridgeport Islanders is a farm team for the New York Islanders which competes at the Total Mortgage Arena in Bridgeport.
 The Hartford Wolf Pack is the affiliate of the New York Rangers; they play in the XL Center in Hartford.

 The Hartford Yard Goats of the Eastern League are a AA affiliate of the Colorado Rockies.
 Also, the Norwich Sea Unicorns play in the New York-Penn League and are an A affiliate of the Detroit Tigers.
 The New Britain Bees play in the Atlantic League of Professional Baseball.
 The Connecticut Sun of the WNBA currently play at the Mohegan Sun Arena in Uncasville.
 In soccer, Hartford Athletic will begin play in the USL Championship in 2019, serving as the reserve team for the New England Revolution of Major League Soccer.

 The state hosts several major sporting events.
 Since 1952, a PGA Tour golf tournament has been played in the Hartford area.
 It was originally called the "Insurance City Open" and later the "Greater Hartford Open" and is now known as the Travelers Championship.
 The Connecticut Open tennis tournament is held annually in the Cullman-Heyman Tennis Center at Yale University in New Haven.

 Lime Rock Park in Salisbury is a 1.5 mile road racing course, home to the International Motor Sports Association, SCCA, United States Auto Club, and K&N Pro Series East races.
 Thompson International Speedway, Stafford Motor Speedway, and Waterford Speedbowl are oval tracks holding weekly races for NASCAR Modifieds and other classes, including the NASCAR Whelen Modified Tour.
 The state also hosts several major mixed martial arts events for Bellator MMA and the Ultimate Fighting Championship.